edgarweto/babel-plugin-xplicit/README.md

 #### Option: filters
-When assertions of one programmer affect other programmer (because it is continuously failing), we can filter them.
+When assertions of one programmer affect other programmer (because they are continuously failing), we can filter them.
 This option strips all assertions except the ones we mark with an alias.

 ```json